aeriaframework/docs/aeria/error-handling.md

 }
 ```

 Later, to access the return type of that function, we destructure `error` and `result` properties that can be narrowed down to the actual result.
+To forward the error or result of a error-safe function, simply wrap the value inside another `Result.error()` or `Result.result()`.

 ```typescript
 router.GET('/route', (context) => {